Dedicated Development Teams: The Benefits and Selection Process Explained

 As popular as outsourcing is today, it will not be difficult to locate development companies that have provided similar types of software development for others.
 Start with a simple Google search, access their websites, and look at their portfolios.
 Have they developed similar software products for companies of your size and niche?

-If you network with other comparable businesses, see who has used outsourcing companies with dedicated teams and ask for their assessments of the firms they have used.
+If you network with other comparable businesses, see who has used outsourcing companies with dedicated software development teams and ask for their assessments of the firms they have used.

 Look carefully at the size of a potential partner company.
 In general, the larger ones will have more flexibility and the ability to meet more urgent deadlines.
 If speed is critical, then you want a larger firm that can provide that dedicated team immediately.